heinwessels/Factorio-FluidicPower/faq.md

 ## Solar farm not exporting all it's power.

 Solar farms work best using only source poles and big poles.
 If the electric network on a source pole still doesn't show the full output then the network cannot handle the power flow.
 Use fewer poles or step-up the voltage using a transformer.

+--

+## Upgrade Planner is broken

+Yes, sort off.
+It's possible to upgrade small poles to medium poles using the Upgrade Planner when adding no custom filters to it.
+Further compatibility is still under development, such as downgrading power poles, although that isn't used often.